grst/nxfvars/README.rst

 Python scripts from a Nextflow process.
 All variables accessible in a process's ``script`` section are made available directly in the notebook.

-**WARNING: This project is still work-in-progress.
-Not all of the examples in the README work yet.**

 Using nxfvars in a Nextflow pipeline
 ------------------------------------